 The village is a popular location for family holidays with safe beaches and lots of water-based activities such as sailing, swimming, surfing, kayaking and windsurfing.
 The area has an abundance of wildlife including birds, seals, dolphins and porpoise.
 The cliffs and coastal path also provide stunning views and the chance to see a wide variety of beautiful wildflowers.

 Properties rarely come on the market here, so be sure to snap up your dream home if you find it.
-A three-bedroom home can cost over £330,000.
+A historic eight-bedroom home with sea views can cost up to £995,000.

 This hidden gem sits on the east coast of Scotland.
 Crail is a historic fishing village in the pretty East Neuk of Fife.
 Explore the narrow wynds of the village or simply take a walk along the quaint harbour to see the fishing boats.
 Charming cobbled streets tumble down to the miniature harbour, which is sheltered by cliffs and surrounded by historic fishing cottages.